Amichai Chasson: Journalism and literary career

-He co-directed the documentary film ‘Footsteps in Jerusalem’ (a tribute to David Perlov, 2013).
-In 2018, he released the documentary film about the poet Avoth Yeshurun called Yeshurun in 6 Chapters (Hebrew: ישורון: 6 פרקי אבות) premiered in Docaviv International Documentary Film Festival.
-In addition, he has written and directed for a number of Film and TV Series, including The Winner ("Hamenatzeach") and Iron Dome ("Kipat Barzel").
+In 2013, Chasson co-directed the documentary film "Footsteps in Jerusalem", a tribute to the late Israeli documentary filmmaker David Perlov.
+In 2018, he released a documentary film about the poet Avoth Yeshurun, called "Yeshurun in 6 Chapters" (Hebrew: ישורון: 6 פרקי אבות), which premiered at the Docaviv International Documentary Film Festival that same year.
+He has written and directed a number of films and TV series, including "The Conductor" ("Hamenatzeach") and "Iron Dome" ("Kipat Barzel").
+In 2019, he participated in the Intellectual Incubator for Documentary Filmmakers convention at the Van Leer Jerusalem Institute.

-In 2019 he participated in the Intellectual Incubator for Documentary Filmmakers at the Van Leer Jerusalem Institute.
-From 2021 he serves as a member of the Israel Film Council.
+Chasson served in a number of public offices, including jury judge for the Sapir Prize in Literature in 2020, and in 2021 serving as a member of the Israel Film Council and Mifal HaPais Council for the Culture and Arts.